leejoonli/code-every-day/log.md

 ## Thoughts

 Couldn't think of a way to do a one line return statement.
 Did a loop and a conditional after n elements were appended in the list.
 The other solutions are very elegant.
 Was wondering if I could use a negative iteration and it turns out it's possible with [-n:] and a loop inside the return list.

+# Day 122 (6/14/2022)

+## Docker

+Played around with Docker.

+## Thoughts

+Read more into Docker and created a beginner container following the tutorial.
+Will continue with finishing tutorial at a later time.